shaikhAbuzar/named-entity-recoginition/README.md

 3. If the topic exists it will show you the graph, and a table with the count of each tag.
 4. Use the slider to selecter the index of the sentences
 5. The expander below shows the visual representation of the sentences with the tags in them.

+> ### Note: The app might be slow to load due to the free tier of the heroku services.
 ---

 ## The Flask API: